 Rennard Strickland School of Tribal Law and Criminal Justice

 The Rennard Strickland School of Tribal Law & Criminal Justice provides graduates with a solid foundation in criminal justice allowing students to focus their interests toward their ultimate goals.
 Our graduates move forward in their careers after graduating to become law enforcement officers, victim/offender mediators, park rangers, victim advocates, or investigators.
 Students find employment opportunities within the criminal justice system at all levels to include state, federal, and tribal nations.
-Exceptional students go on to complete law school or pursue master degrees in specialty areas that coexist in the criminal justice field.
+Exceptional students go on to complete law school or pursue masters degrees in specialty areas that coexist in the criminal justice field.
 Students focusing on tribal law often find opportunities within their own respective tribes, or with the Bureau of Indian Affairs.